‘The Bachelor’ 2017 Spoilers For Episode 4: Nick Viall Heads Home As Tensions Among The Ladies Escalate

 The other one-on-one in Episode 4 goes to Raven Gates, and she got to go with Nick to his sister Bella’s soccer game.
 They then all headed to a roller skating rink, and numerous Viall family members were there too.
 This is clearly the date that involves a bachelorette opening up about past heartbreak and showing her fiery side, but viewers will have to wait and see just what it is that Raven shares.
 The Bachelor spoilers do indicate that Gates gets the rose and will be sticking around.

 Corinne is said to cause drama yet again at the next cocktail party, but it sounds as if Episode 4 may end right around this point once again leaving the rose ceremony and eliminations to carry over into the next show.
 Reality Steve’s teasers detail that Olympios will be butting heads with fellow contestant Taylor Nolan and their tense interactions will seemingly set the stage for a two-on-one date with Nick that comes in Episode 5.
-At the rose ceremony, Sarah Vendal and Astrid Loch will be eliminated.
+At the rose ceremony, Sarah Vendal, and Astrid Loch will be eliminated.

 What will eventually propel Nick to eliminate Corinne?
 Could Raven become a frontrunner for Viall’s final rose after their big roller skating date?
 ABC’s The Bachelor 2017 is slated to bring plenty more drama and spoilers tease that Season 21 will keep viewers buzzing all the way through to the finale.
 Tune in on Monday, January 23 to see how things play out in Wisconsin for Nick Viall as he works on whittling his crew of bachelorettes down to his final pick.